VinEdw/mini-python-scripts/README.md

 Values within a row are separated with tabs.
 Rows are separated with newlines.
 It does not do any kind of escaping, so it can only really handle simple numbers and strings.

+## classic_runge_kutta_4

+This script uses classic RK4 (fourth order Runge-Kutta) method to approximate a solution to the given first order diffferential equation on the chosen interval.

 ## electron_configuration_writer

 This script is used to generate both full and abbreviated electron configuration strings.